Custom Hockey Patches Guide: Sizes, Crests, and 2025-26 Pricing

 - Chenille is the traditional crest material; twill is the standard for numbers and name bars; embroidered patches are best for equipment bags, sleeve patches, and league IDs.

-- Available from Panda Patches with orders from 5 pieces, free mockup in 24 hours, free US shipping, and no setup fees.
+- Available from Panda Patches with orders from 5 pieces, mockup in 12 to 24 hours, free US shipping, and no setup fees.

 Youth hockey in the United States hit a record 396,525 registered players in the 2024-25 season, the third straight all-time high.
 If you coach, manage, or play on a team, you have probably wondered what size the captain C should be, what fabric your crest should use, or how to get matching patches for 12 teammates without paying setup fees.
 This guide answers those questions with real specs from the NHL rulebook, USA Hockey conventions, and Panda Patches production experience.